-The films are intended for use with dosimetric film holders.
-Depending on the processing method they can be used for measurement of personal dose equivalents of photon radiation in the energy span from 15 keV to 6 MeV in the range from 0.1 mSv to 2 Sv.
+The packets are to be placed into dosimetric film holders.
+Depending on the processing method they can be used for measurement of personal dose equivalents of photo radiation in the energy span from 15 keV to 6 MeV in the range from 0.1 mSv to 2 Sv.